botamochi6277/SimplePhysicalKeyboard/README.md

 1. Clone or download this repository
 1. Open the repository as a new project with Unity-2019
 1. Open and Play `Assets/SimplePhysicalKeyboard/Scenes/SampleScene.unity`
-1. Move styluses and press keys
+1. Move styluses and press keys for testing
 1. Export `Assets/SimplePhysicalKeyboard` as unitypackage
 1. Import this package to your XR project.
-1. Add colliders tagged as ``Stylus" to your fingertips or mallets.
+1. Add colliders tagged as `Stylus` to your fingertips or mallets.

 ## Example of using with Oculus Integration